-(a) Construct a model of Saturne I 90° cell dipole in the hard-edge model, using DIPOLE.
-Use the parameters given in Tab.
-9.1, and Fig. 9.19 as a guidance.
-In order to allow beam monitoring, split the dipole in two 45° deg halves.
-It is judicious to take RM=841.93 cm in DIPOLE, as this is the reference radius for the definition of the radial index.
-Take an integration step size in centimeter range - small enough to ensure numerical convergence, as large as doable for fast multiturn raytracing.
+(a) Construct a model of Saturne I 90^{o} cell dipole in the hard-edge model, using DIPOLE.
+Use parameters given in Tab.
+9.1, and Fig. 9.18 as a guidance.
+Take an integration step size in centimeter range - check convergence as you proceed.
+In order to allow beam monitoring, split the dipole in two 45^{o} deg halves.
+It is judicious (although in no way a necessity) to take RM=841.93 cm in DIPOLE.